 Students Must Have Meaningful, Equitable Learning Opportunities

-We tailor our professional development sessions to the strengths and needs of the district, paying close attention to student demographics and achievement trends.
-Our subject-matter professional development aims directly at improving the quality of teaching and coaching practice.
+We tailor our professional learning sessions to the strengths and needs of the district, paying close attention to student demographics and achievement trends.
+Our subject-matter professional learning aims directly at improving the quality of teaching and coaching practice.

 Major strands in all our sessions include:

 - Developing and deepening understanding of the Common Core State Standards.

 - Assessing and understanding students as learners.

 - Utilizing research-based, instructional (or coaching) best practices.

 - Taking an inquiry approach to teacher and student learning.

 - Your student demographics and trends in their learning.